mshroyer/coursepointer/docs/point_types.md

 I might expect this would represent a safe, conservative set of course point types to use in FIT exports.
-However, `shower`, which doesn't render on my Fenix 7, is included here.
+However, `shower`, which doesn't render on my Fenix 7, is included here too.